Energy Development in the Arctic

 Marine Mammal Response in the Event of an Oil Spill

-There are three levels of wildlife-protection response strategies identified in the Unified Plan: primary, secondary, and tertiary.
+There are three levels of wildlife-protection response strategies identified in the Wildlife Protection Guidelines: primary, secondary, and tertiary.
 Primary response involves preventing oil from contaminating animals and their habitats, which may require skimming, booming, in situ burning, and/or the use of dispersants, as well the removal of oiled debris and food sources (including oiled carcasses).
 Secondary response, which would be considerably more challenging, involves preventing animals from entering oiled areas through the use of hazing or deterrence methods.
 Hazing methods could include the use of acoustic deterrents, metal pipes that are banged against the side of a vessel, boat-based herding, or the use of fire hoses to keep animals away from oiled areas.
 Secondary response may also involve pre-emptive capture and release of animals into an unaffected area.
 Tertiary response, considered only as a last resort, involves capture, treatment, rehabilitation, and release of oiled animals.
 Secondary and tertiary response methods would require specific authorization under the MMPA (and Endangered Species Act for listed species), training of designated responders, specialized care by veterinarians, and appropriately-equipped rehabilitation facilities.